(The Internet-Famous Soda That is Way Better Than it Should Be)

 - I need something refreshing but indulgent

-It’s one of those drinks that looks like a trend but ends up becoming a staple.
+It is one of those drinks that may seem like a fad but will be turning into a regular one.

 Final Thoughts

-If you’ve never tried it, now’s the time.
+And in case you have never tried it, this is the time.

 Dirty Dr. Pepper